vavr-io/vavr/README.md

 The collections have 1 million entries.

 The y-axis is labeled in nanoseconds.
 The bars are cut off at 1'500 ns (!).
-This cuts of the elapsed times of functions that ran in linear times.
+This cuts of the elapsed times of functions that run in linear times.

 ![](BenchmarkChart.png)